-This alternative is anticipated to yield 4,000 AFY of additional water supply.
-The associated MMWD cost is approximately \$99 to \$124 million with an annual O&M cost of \$5.2 million.
+This alternative is anticipated to yield 4,000 AFY of additional water supply and is not additive to other options.
+The associated Marin Water cost is approximately \$99 to \$124 million with an annual O&M cost of \$5.2 million.
 The unit cost of water for this alternative is estimated at \$2,900 - \$3,200 per AF.

-7.5.6 Maximize Use of Sonoma Water with Dedicated Conveyance from Cotati to Soulajule/Nicasio Reservoirs
+6.5.6 Maximize Use of Sonoma Water with Dedicated Conveyance from Cotati to Soulajule/Nicasio Reservoirs

 This alternative is a variation of the South Transmission System (STS).
-This alternative also starts at the Cotati tanks and also bypasses the limitations of the Petaluma aqueduct, however, it routes West of the STS and reaches Hicks Valley, where the water could go to Soulajule Lake or Nicasio Lake.
+This alternative also starts at the Cotati tanks and also bypasses the limitations of the Petaluma aqueduct, however, it routes West of the STS and reaches Hicks Valley, where the water could go to Soulajule Lake or

+Nicasio Lake.
 The alternative assumes 37 MGD of pipe capacity to match the capacity assumed for the STS.

-This alternative is anticipated to yield between 5,000 and 6,000 AFY of additional dry period water by allowing winter water to be delivered directly to MMWD reservoirs.
+This alternative is anticipated to yield between 5,000 and 6,000 AFY of additional dry period water by allowing winter water to be delivered directly to Marin Water reservoirs and is not additive to the other options.
 The associated cost is estimated at \$158 million with an annual O&M cost of over \$6 million.
 The unit cost of water for this alternative is estimated at \$3,000 - \$3,300 per AF.

 This alternative would greatly improve the transfer of water to regional storage.
 However, the distance between Cotati Tanks and Hicks Valley is significant and there is a large elevation difference.
 As a result, the cost of the project is a potential challenge.
-This project also excludes potential partnerships with Petaluma, North Marin, and Sonoma Water.
+This project has the potential for a regional water supply benefit and presents an opportunity for Sonoma Water contractors to store winter water in Marin reservoirs.

-7.5.7 Regional Groundwater Bank
+6.5.7 Regional Groundwater Bank

 There are three different groundwater basins that could be considered on a regional groundwater bank project, Santa Rosa plain, Sonoma valley, and Petaluma valley.
 This project would oversee the development of a regional groundwater bank, combining each of these basins using facilities like ASR wells, connections to aqueducts, and water treatment.
 The purpose of this water bank would be to store water during the Winter months when there is a higher level of precipitation and surplus flows in the Russian River available for diversion.
 During drought years, this water would be pumped out of the bank and used for regional water needs.
-The delivery system for this project would be direct to clients, utilizing both participant pools and contributions to the basin as connection sources.
+The delivery system for this project would be direct to customers, utilizing both participant pools and contributions to the basin as connection sources.
 The ability to create storage space in these groundwater basins with generally high groundwater levels may limit the size of such a groundwater bank.

-This alternative is anticipated to yield approximately 1,250 AFY of additional dry period water supply (5,000 AF of storage extracted over 4 years) for MMWD.
-The associated cost is approximately for MMWD's participation is between \$6 and \$12 million with an annual O&M cost of approximately \$5 million.
+This alternative is anticipated to yield approximately 1,250 AFY of additional dry period water supply (5,000 AF of storage extracted over 4 years) for Marin Water.
+For Marin Water's participation, the associated cost is approximately between \$6 and \$12 million with an annual O&M cost of approximately \$5 million.
 As a whole, this is a cost range estimate of \$2,300-2,500 per AF.